seemabhandary/Poker-Trial-Task/README.md

 # Poker Trial Task

 Notes:
-The repository contains the source code (in src folder) and the war file (poker.war) generated.
+The repository contains the source code and the war file (poker.war) generated.

+Source code:
+Poker folder contains the jsps and the java classes are present in src folder.
+Class diagram of the classes is also uploaded into the repository

 Deployment Instructions:
 1. Install JDK/JRE 1.8